 Some people may not consider their system software, but they usually fall under the broader term “system software.”

 “System software” refers both to firmware and to other software types.
-Software permanently installed on your computer is referred to as “firmware.”.
+Software permanently installed on your computer is called “firmware.”.

 The gadget won’t function correctly if it lacks firmware.
 The firmware of your device controls how it operates like a computer program.

-The firmware on your hard drive, for instance, tells it when to stop working.
+For instance, the firmware on your hard drive tells it when to stop working.

 The term “middleman” is commonly used to describe firmware.
-The operating system interacts with hardware via firmware, which functions as an intermediary between it and the hardware.
+The operating system interacts with hardware via firmware, an intermediary between it and the hardware.

 As a result, firmware is considered system software rather than application software.